 Crossing the river is no easy venture for the caribou.
 It can be fatal.
 I took this picture early one morning and liked the way a younger, smaller caribou was resting its head on the back of the larger caribou as they navigated the formidable river.
 The more experienced mature caribou was bearing some of the younger ones weight as well as providing direction and stability.

 Seal River Crossing was created by an artist named Peter Sawatsky, who grew up in the Mennonite village of Sommerfeld in southern Manitoba.
-According to the Loch Gallery website, Peter who was born in 1951, studied at Red River Community College and began his art career doing landscape and wildlife paintings.
+Peter who was born in 1951, studied at Red River Community College and began his art career doing landscape and wildlife paintings.
 He gained international recognition as a bird carver before deciding to set up a foundry and begin working in bronze.
 Richardson & Sons Ltd. commissioned this work in 2007 to celebrate their 150th year of business in Manitoba.

 Peter Sawatsky has done a masterful job of depicting the grace and beauty of the caribou’s antlers.
 Interestingly both male and female caribou have antlers.
 Caribou biologist Doug Urquart writes that males shed their antlers each November, while females carry their antlers all winter, shedding them only after having given birth in spring.
 Caribou antlers can weigh up to 20 pounds and have a span of up to 112 centimetres.

 One morning as I was walking by the sculpture I saw this little boy who had crawled up onto it.
 I had never thought of it as an interactive piece before, but this kid was clearly in his element as his Mom watched and took pictures of him.